-This solves all the issues of the spinor field.
+This modification of the algebra of the fields ψ actually solves all the other issues of the spinor field as well.

 Spin-Statistics Theorem.
-The spin-statistics theorem states that consistent quantisation of fields with half-integer spin requires the use of anti-commutation relations
+The spin-statistics theorem states that consistent quantisation of fields with half-integer spin requires the use of anti-commutation relations21